 Teachers are an integral part of today’s learning ecosystem.
 That is why institutions are going the extra mile to hire the best set of teachers for their school by preparing the best teacher interview questions.

-In addition to being qualified with a degree, school management are now looking for an X factor in the candidates before hiring them.
+In addition to being qualified with a degree, the school management is now looking for an X factor in the candidates before hiring them.
 There will be a lot of questions that can challenge their confidence, presence of mind and character.